-- a) A recreational vehicle must be stored in the rear yard, interior side yard, or side yard facing the street of the lot, but not closer than three (3) feet to a side or rear property line.
-The length of the recreation vehicle shall not exceed twenty-five (25) feet.
-No recreational vehicle shall be stored on a public street right-of-way.
-Recreational vehicles may be stored within the clear vision triangle of a waterfront lot between September 15 and May 15.
-(8/19/2021) - b) Boats stored out of water shall not exceed 22 feet in length, provided pontoon boats may be allowed up to 35 feet in length and 12 feet in height. - c) A recreational vehicle parked or stored shall not be connected to electricity, water, gas, or sanitary sewer facilities. - d) A recreational vehicle shall not be used for living, lodging or housekeeping purposes. - e) A recreational vehicle must be stored in the rear yard, interior side yard, or side yard facing the street of the lot, but not closer than three (3) feet to a side or rear property line.
-The length of the recreation vehicle shall not exceed twenty-five (25) feet.
+- a) The recreational vehicle(s) must be currently registered and licensed in the name of a current owner and/or occupant of the dwelling unit. - b) Boats stored out of water shall not exceed 22 feet in length, provided pontoon boats may be allowed up to 35 feet in length and 12 feet in height. - c) A recreational vehicle parked or stored shall not be connected to electricity, water, gas, or sanitary sewer facilities. - d) A recreational vehicle shall not be used for living, lodging or housekeeping purposes. - e) A recreational vehicle must be stored in the rear or side yard of the lot, but not closer than three (3) feet to a side or rear property line.
+Where side yards do not provide sufficient space for a recreational vehicle, a recreational vehicle may be stored in the front open space, provided that a side open space of not less than five (5) feet must be maintained between the vehicle and the property line, and the length of the recreation vehicle shall not exceed twenty-five (25) feet.
 No recreational vehicle shall be stored on a public street right-of-way.
 Recreational vehicles may be stored within the clear vision triangle of a waterfront lot between September 15 and May 15. - f) A recreational vehicle designed for use on the streets and highways may be parked in a driveway of a residence if it is the sole means of transportation to and from work for one or more of the residents. - g) Notwithstanding the above provisions concerning "Location", a recreational vehicle may be parked elsewhere on the premises prior to or after a trip for loading or unloading purposes for a period of not more than 48 hours prior to and 48 hours after use of the vehicle within a seven (7) day period.

 - h) The parked or stored recreational vehicle must be kept in good repair.
-The vehicle must be capable of being moved from place to place. - The provisions concerning connection to utilities, use as living quarters, and location may be waived for a period of up to two weeks to permit repair or lodging purposes of the occupant's or owner's recreational vehicle or to permit the parking of a recreational vehicle of a guest.
+The vehicle must be capable of being moved from place to place. - i) The provisions concerning connection to utilities, use as living quarters, and location may be waived for a period of up to two weeks to permit repair or lodging purposes of the occupant's or owner's recreational vehicle or to permit the parking of a recreational vehicle of a guest.
 Permits for any such waiver shall be obtained from the Building Inspector or Code Enforcement Officer.
 No more than two (2) permits shall be issued for each activity (repair, lodging, storage of guest vehicle) per calendar year. - j) For the purposes of this Section, two (2) personal watercraft, snowmobiles, all terrain vehicles, or motorcycles stored on a single trailer shall be counted as one (1) recreational vehicle.
 (Ord.
 338, 2/19/1998)